Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

 The static and time-varying gravity field of Enceladus can be recovered by tracking the motion of a spacecraft \citep{park_etal16, park_etal20, park_etal24}.
-The shape and topography of Enceladus can be derived using spacecraft measurements such as imaging \citep{park_etal15, park_etal19, park_etal20} or altimetry \citep{smith_etal01}.
+The shape and topography of Enceladus can be derived using spacecraft measurements such as imaging \citep{park_etal19, park_etal20} or altimetry \citep{smith_etal01}.
 The accuracy of recovered parameters typically depends on the measurement sensitivity, orbiting geometry, and spacecraft operating conditions.
-With reasonable assumptions, we can compute the expected precision of recovered Enceladus gravity and tidal parameters calculated in Section~\ref{sec:twoscenarios} presented in Table~\ref{table:precisions} \citep{smith_etal01,park_etal15, park_etal16, park_etal19, park_etal20, park_etal24}.
+With reasonable assumptions, we can compute the expected precision of recovered Enceladus gravity and tidal parameters calculated in Section~\ref{sec:twoscenarios} presented in Table~\ref{table:precisions} \citep{smith_etal01, park_etal16, park_etal19, park_etal20, park_etal24}.

-Previously, \citet{park_etal20} simulated a scenario where a spacecraft is in a stable orbit around Enceladus with approximately 60$^{\circ}$ inclination and periapsis and apoapsis altitudes of 150 km and 200 km, respectively.
-Assuming a typical Deep Space Network (DSN) X-band tracking capability, $k_{2}$ and $J_{3}$ could be easily recovered with accuracies of $<0.002$ and $0.4\times10^{-6}$ \citep{park_etal20}, respectively.
-Considering a similar orbit geometry, but with a reasonable mission duration and a more capable X-up/Ka-down tracking system, $k_{2}$ could be recovered with an accuracy of $<0.0002$ and $0.04\times10^{-6}$ \citep{park_etal20}, respectively.
+Previously, \citet{park_etal20} simulated a scenario in which a spacecraft is in a stable orbit around Enceladus with approximately 60$^{\circ}$ inclination and periapsis and apoapsis altitudes of 150 km and 200 km, respectively.
+Considering a typical Deep Space Network (DSN) X-band tracking capability, $k_{2}$ and $J_{3}$ could be easily recovered with accuracies of $<0.002$ and $0.4\times10^{-6}$ \citep{park_etal20}, respectively.
+Considering a similar orbit geometry, but with a reasonable mission duration and a more capable Ka-up/Ka-down tracking system, $k_{2}$ could be recovered with an accuracy of $<0.0002$ and $0.04\times10^{-6}$ \citep{park_etal20}, respectively.

 If an imaging system with high resolution and accurate pointing capabilities is used, temporal changes in surface features can be measured with an accuracy better than approximately half a pixel using a stereo reconstruction technique \citep{park_etal20}.
 Assuming an imaging system with 1-meter resolution and $<1$-meter pointing accuracy, the libration amplitude can be measured with $<1$-meter accuracy.
-Furthermore, tidal deformation (both radial and horizontal) can be measured with an accuracy $<50$ cm.
-This scenario assumes images of the same surface feature are collected under varying observation geometries and at different phases of Enceladus relative to Saturn.
+This is partly possible because the reconstructed orbit accuracy using DSN data will be at the 1-m level.
+Furthermore, tidal deformation can be measured with an accuracy $<50$ cm (1-$\sigma$).
+This scenario assumes that images of the same surface feature are collected under varying observation geometries and at different phases of Enceladus relative to Saturn.